editahenriquez/editahenriquez/README.md

 - [Fruit Blog](https://editahenriquez.github.io/fruitblog/) - HTML & CSS website where you can explore information about fruits.
 - [Hang Man Game](https://hangman-game-gm.netlify.app/) - React game where you can attempt to guess a hidden word by suggesting letters.
+- [Blackjack Game](https://editahenriquez.github.io/blackjack-game/) - HTML, CSS & JS game where the goal is to reach 21 without busting.
 ## Let's Collaborate

 - 💬🌟 Let's connect and discuss ideas, collaborate on projects, or simply share our interest for technology.